Naida1710/simple_baby_tracker/README.md

 - I want to update milestones as my baby reaches new developments.
 - I want to log daily baby activities quickly using my username and password to protect my information.

+## Features

+### User Registration

+1. User Registration

+Register new users with unique usernames.

+Collect user details including:
+- Username and password
+- Baby’s name
+- Baby’s date of birth (DOB)
+- Baby’s birth weight and height

+Validate input formats (e.g., date format YYYY-MM-DD, numeric input for weight/height).
+Prevent duplicate usernames.
+Calculate baby’s current age in months based on DOB.

+2. User Login

+Login with username and password.
+Validate credentials against stored user data.
+Friendly error messages for invalid username or password.
+Option to quit or go back during login.

+3. Daily Baby Data Logging

+Log daily details for a specific date:
+Sleep hours (float)
+Feed amount in milliliters (float)
+Number of wet diapers (integer)
+Number of dirty diapers (integer)
+Validate input formats and allow going back to correct entries.
+Save daily logs to the Google Sheets daily_logs worksheet.

+4. Growth Data Logging

+Record baby’s growth measurements on a given date:
+Weight in kilograms (float)
+Height in centimeters (float)
+Validate input formats and allow navigation back during input.
+Save growth data to the growth worksheet.

+5. Milestone Logging

+Log developmental milestones with:
+Date of milestone
+Description of milestone
+Validate date format and allow going back in inputs.
+Save milestone entries to the milestones worksheet.

+6. User Profile Display

+View registered user profile including:
+Username
+Baby’s name
+DOB and age in months
+Birth weight and height

+7. Summary Display

+Show a user-specific summary from the summary worksheet.
+Displays various tracked metrics and notes.

+8. Summary Sheet Update

+Generate weekly summaries for all users including:
+Total sleep hours logged in the past 7 days.
+Average feed amount (ml) over the past week.
+Number of milestones achieved.
+Latest recorded weight and height.
+Clear and recreate the summary sheet each time it is updated.

+9. User Input Handling

+Input prompts with support for:
+Quitting anytime by typing 'q'.
+Going back to previous input by typing 'b'.
+Input validation with user-friendly error messages.
+Use of colored terminal output for better user experience (via colorama).

+10. Security and Usability

+Password verification during login.
+Input sanitization and validation.
+Friendly navigation allowing users to correct mistakes.